BhupendraMaurya/netflix-gpt/README.md

  - Big Fix: If the user is not logged in, then redirect / browse to login page or vice-versa.

 - Unsubscribed to the onAuthStateChanged callback.
+- Added constants.jsx file to store any string or any media.